airKlizz/MultiDocMultiLingualSum/train/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/15mhkhI7sNATanwGHqmh9ZO69AngAUg37?usp=sharing)

-Models are trained on Multi-Wiki-News by default but this can be changed by changing the training parameters.
+Models are trained on WikinewsSum by default but this can be changed by changing the training parameters.

 All the training scripts are in the folder ``scripts/`` and all the training parameters are in the folder ``args/``.